Echinacea, a perennial with colored flowers, also goes by the name “purple coneflower“.

 Exposure – full sun

-Take delight in these beautiful flowers that adapt to our climates so well, for which care is so easy it is perfect for beginners.
+Purple coneflower blooms from summer to fall and it is simply beautiful.
+Take delight in these beautiful flowers that adapt to our climates so well.
+Care is so easy, it is perfect for beginners.

 In spring in a sheltered spot and in full sun.
 Purple coneflower requires rather rich and well drained soil because it loathes having its roots dwell in water.

 Particularly resilient to drought, feel very free to place it in a very hot and sun-bathed corner.

 - Propagation through cuttings is very easy for this perennial.
 Perform in spring or at the end of summer.

 - One can also divide the crown in spring or fall.
 This is actually highly recommended every 3-4 years to regenerate the plant.

 - Remove wilted flowers regularly (deadheading) in order to boost flower-bearing.

 - Give it a round shape at the beginning of spring, pruning the plant back lightly (about ⅓ the height of the stems).